dotnet/docfx/README.md

 For more information see the [.NET Foundation Code of Conduct](http://www.dotnetfoundation.org/code-of-conduct).

 ## Contributors & Thank You
-Thanks go to our community of developers who have helped improve the quality of *DocFX* by helping with code contributions.
+Thanks goes to our community of developers who helped improve the quality of *DocFX* through their code contributions.
 Contributors:

 ## License